programLyrique/HadoopLogAnalyser/README.md

 ## Compilation

  * `make` : build *hadoopLogVisual*
- * `grammar` : launch an interactive interpreter which takes tokens in input and checks whether there valid tokens of a Hadoop log file grammar
+ * `make grammar` : launch an interactive interpreter which takes tokens in input and checks whether there valid tokens of a Hadoop log file grammar
-* `tests` : unit tests
+* `make tests` : unit tests

 ## Usage